hypherionmc/hypheriondocs/Simple Splash Screen/understanding-config.md

 !!!

 !!!danger
-Images can only be JPG or PNG.
+Images can only be JPG, PNG or GIF.
 There is currently no support for any other image type.
-ALSO NOTE that image names CANNOT contain ANY CAPITAL LETTERS.
-This will result in a crash.
-This might be changed in a future version.
 !!!

 `BackgroundTexture` -> This is the name of your Background image to use.